 OUT OF THIS WORLD SHOP

-My six-year-old JJ is a shopper, and it was hard to get him to leave the Out of This World Shop.
+JJ is a shopper, and it was hard to drag this 6-year-old out of Out of This World Shop.
 This little store has a wonderful selection of educational and science-themed toys, games, puzzles, kits, and more.
 The front window faces the Pacific Ocean and is lined with telescopes that you can peek through.
 It’s also known to be the largest binocular retailer in Central and Northern California, should you want to get a closer look at the amazing shorebirds that live just down the road.

 Founded in 1962, Gallery Bookshop is a great find.
-The book-loving staff is happy to help you find your next perfect read, and families love the Bookwinkle’s children’s section.
+The book-loving staff is happy to help you find your next perfect read.
+Families love the Bookwinkle’s children’s section.
 The resident cat is a store mascot.
 Give him a pet while browsing.

 VILLAGE TOY STORE